enpuyou/script-api-lambda-dynamodb/README.md

 - Create an `IAM Role` with policies that allow the usage of `Lambda`, `DynamoDB`, `APIGateway`, and `CloudWatchLogs`

-- Create and deploy an API with two methods: POST and GET
+- Create and deploy an API with two methods: POST(API Key required) and GET(IAM_USER and API Key required)

 - Create an API Key and Usage Plan for the HTTP Request